prayagnshah/AtlanticCoastalIslands/README.md

 # Atlantic Coastal Islands
-Created by Anneke van der Laan for EPM GIS in March and April 2023.
-Edited by Leah Fulton in May 2023.
+Created by Anneke van der Laan for EPM GIS in March and April 2023, under https://github.com/annekecvdl/epm_contract/tree/main (V.1.5).
+Edited by Leah Fulton in May 2023 (V.1.6).

 This project uses the CoastSat open-source software toolkit (version 2.1) to extract the coastline of input areas from Sentintel-2 satellite imagery.